tahoe-lafs/tahoe-lafs/docs/specifications/servers-of-happiness.rst

 1. Query all servers for existing shares.

+1a.
+Query remaining space from all servers.
+Every server that has
+    enough free space is considered "readwrite" and every server with too little space is "readonly".

 2. Construct a bipartite graph G1 of *readonly* servers to pre-existing shares, where an edge exists between an arbitrary readonly server S and an arbitrary share T if and only if S currently holds T.